How to Choose a Wedding Flower Colour Palette That Feels Like You

 Two weddings could both use white and green flowers, but feel completely different depending on the ingredients and styling.

-One could feel classic and structured, with roses, orchids and polished table styling.
+One could feel classic and structured, with roses and polished table styling.
 Another could feel soft and garden inspired, with seasonal flowers, delicate stems, trailing foliage and natural movement.

 Texture brings personality to a palette.
-This might come from delicate petals, soft foliage, sculptural branches, berries, seed heads, grasses or seasonal details.
+This might come from delicate petals, soft foliage, berries, seed heads, grasses or seasonal details.

 The aim is to create a design that feels layered and interesting, rather than flat or overly matched.